HP OfficeJet Pro 7740 Printer Review

 Build Quality

-The HP OfficeJet Pro 7740's build quality is excellent.
-Its body feels solid and sturdy and you can remove its power cord if necessary.
+The HP OfficeJet Pro 7740's build quality is great.
+Its body generally feels solid.
 You can easily remove paper jams from the rear compartment or the automatic document feeder.
 There's even a light in the cartridge panel for better visibility if you're working in a dark room.
-However, if you're printing off a lot of pages, the printer tends to shake a lot, which can cause the table it's on top of to rattle.
-Also, it needs to be on if you want to access the ink cartridges, and its scanner lid isn't able to extend to support larger items like books or magazines.
+The power cable is detachable, making it easy to replace if it gets damaged.
+However, if you're printing a lot of pages, the printer tends to shake a lot, which can cause the table it's on to rattle.
+Also, the printer needs to be on if you want to access the ink cartridges, and its scanner hinges don't extend to support larger items like books or magazines.

 Dimensions